jonnyo973/SQL_Creating-a-Logistics-Database/README.md

 # SQL_Creating-a-Logistics-Database
 I used data from a previous employer to take a deep dive in Logistics, supply chain and finances of a few products.
 Although there is not a large amount of data the general concepts are the same and the queries can be used at scale.
+I really learned the greatest product to have in a warehouse or fulfilment center is makeup the margins are disgustingly high and the items are the easiest and smallest to work with.
+The concept of micro fulfillment centers is great and a make up/ beauty product only fulfillment center has the potential to be incredibly profitable.